input-output-hk/cardano-sl/docs/block-processing/us.md

     2. If summary stake is greater than total stake multiple by `T` then this block version can be adopted.
 3. Take all block versions from the previous step which can be adopted, let's call them `S`.
    If `S` is empty then there is nothing to adopt, otherwise take maximal block version from `S`, let's call it `V`.
 4. `V` becomes new adopted version.
-Other competing versions can't become adopted because they are less than `V`, so they aren't competing anymore and thrown away from the consideration.
+Other competing versions that can't become adopted because they are less than `V` aren't competing anymore and thrown away from the consideration.